Antoine Lemor

 To take a look at an (exciting!) ongoing project, check out here the CCF project!

 I am a postdoctoral fellow jointly affiliated with the Réseau francophone international en conseil scientifique (RFICS) and the Centre de recherche sur la science et la technologie (CIRST), under the supervision of Professor François Claveau.
-Additionally, I serve as a postdoctoral researcher within the ENDURE project, under the supervision of Professor Philippe Bourbeau, and as a researcher on digital sovereignty with Professor Guillaume Beaumier at ENAP.
+Additionally, I serve as a researcher within the ENDURE project, under the supervision of Professor Philippe Bourbeau, and on digital sovereignty with Professor Guillaume Beaumier at ENAP.

 My research applies computational methods, natural language processing and machine learning, to analyze global issues ranging from international public health crises to climate change, digital sovereignty, and online radicalization.
 I specialize in developing research infrastructures that address interconnected global challenges through natural language processing and computational social science approaches.